 In practice, the sequence should look like this:

-The data points that need to exist before coding and approvals can work are not optional.
+Before coding or approval, each invoice needs enough structured data to route and verify it.
 A DSO should have invoice number, invoice date, vendor name, subtotal, tax, total, line-item descriptions, quantities, unit prices, purchase-order references when they appear, practice or location identifiers, and a source reference back to the original file and page.
 Without that structure, teams cannot review exceptions quickly, compare activity across offices, or trust the numbers they are sending downstream.

 Document handling has to come first.
 When AP teams email PDFs from one office to another, the same invoice can be renamed, misread, coded differently, or sent to the wrong approver.
 When the invoice data is normalized first, routing becomes rules-based instead of person-dependent.
 A DSO can decide which entity owns the expense, which location should review it, and which records need escalation before the invoice ever hits the approval queue.
 If you are already centralizing AP across multiple dental offices, this structured handoff becomes even more important because the people reviewing the invoice are often not the people who received the original document.